rlucioni/blog/content/posts/another-sample-post.md

 Category: Pelican
 Tags: pelican, python

 This is another sample post.
+This `inline.code` is an example.